freeflyhm/testnode/README.md

 018:40 blue dragon 12 earned 20 elements for his headquarter 018:40 red dragon 5 attacked blue iceman 14 in city 15 with 66 elements and force 20
 018:40 blue iceman 14 was killed in city 15
-018:40 red dragon 5 yelled in city 15
 018:40 red dragon 5 earned 20 elements for his headquarter 018:50 2408 elements in red headquarter
 018:50 2008 elements in blue headquarter